InclinedScorpio/docker-react-travis-bootstrap/README.md

 2. Get this repo on travis
 3. Push code on github - travis will fetch and start running tests (.travis.yml)

+# Setup ElasticBeanStalk Environment
+==> Remember to :
+1. not select linux2(it will auto start docker-compose rather than Dockerfile), choose linux.
+2. make a new user (goto IAM -> select users) -> give previledge to "ElasticBeanStalkAllAccess" -> Copy access_id and secret_id -> paste it to environment of Travis(it will enject it inside our program here (looks for $xxx))
+3. Remember to expose port -nginx in Dockerfile ! - Already done : )